 Facel Vega Facel 2, 1962 restoration

-Facel Vega Facel II, year 1962.
-This impressive Facel Vega Facel II was sold new featuring the 400 SAE bhp Chrysler 413 V8 engine fitted with twin Carter four-barrel carburettors and the Pont-à-Mousson four speed manually operated gearbox.
-This fine automobile is being fully restored to concours condition for its owner.
+The restoration.
 The automobile was fully stripped.
 The body paint was stripped in a special bathing process.
-This body of this Facel II must be rebuilt with new sheet metal up to the waistline.
+The body of this Facel II was rebuilt with new sheet metal up to the waistline.
 On the left side some sheet metal was renewed in the past (door and rear wing).
-The sheet metal works are completed and the body was given a full KTL coating by a specialist firm.
-The V8 engine was also fully overhauled and restored.
-In the photos you can also see the mechanics busy assembling pistons on the connecting rods.
+Following the sheet metal restoration, the body was given a KTL (dipping bath) coating by a specialist firm.
+The KTL primer reaches all the metal surfaces of the body, also inside all the seams and hollow spaces.
+The V8 engine was fully overhauled and restored.
+In the photos you can see the mechanics busy assembling pistons on the connecting rods.
 The piston pins were cooled in dry ice to -78 degrees Celsius (shrinkage) while the connecting rods were heated to a few hundred degrees (expansion) at the location of the small end.
-The assembly must to be done very quickly, after a few seconds the piston pin expands and the 'small end' shrinks, so that the piston pin stays firmly in place.
-The chassis was fully restored and completed.
-As the bodywork returned with KTL coating inside and out the body was smoothened and painted.
-Hereby we present an extensive photo report of this thorough restoration!
+The assembly must be done very quickly, after a few seconds the piston pin expands and the 'small end' shrinks, so that the piston pin stays firmly in place.
+The chassis was fully restored and completed with the fitment of the engine, gearbox, suspension, and all other mechanical components.
+As the bodywork returned KTL coated, the body was smoothened and painted.
+With the chassis and the body ‘married’ again the car was completed to send it to our upholstery partner.
+As the Facel II was returned to us the windshield and the final interior and exterior parts were fitted.
+After that the car was tested and adjusted during 500 testing kilometres before it was delivered to its owner.